Robert Wilkinson Furnas

-Robert Wilkinson Furnas (May 5, 1824June 1, 1905) was the second governor of Nebraska.
+Robert Wilkinson Furnas (May 5, 1824 – June 1, 1905) was the second governor of Nebraska, United States.

+Early life

 Born near Troy, Ohio, and orphaned at the age of eight Furnas was a self-made man.
 He worked as a farmer, printer, tinsmith, insurance salesman, and postmaster all before getting into politics.
-He married Mary Elizabeth McComas on October 29, 1845, who died in 1897; and his second was Susannah Emswiler Jameson.
+He married Mary Elizabeth McComas on October 29, 1845, who died in 1897.
+His second wife was Susannah Emswiler Jameson.
 He had eight children.

 Career

 Furnas came to Nebraska in 1856 at the age of thirty-two and settled in Brownville, Nebraska.
 Two months later, he published the Nebraska Advertiser, a publication advertising the agricultural opportunities found in Nebraska.
 He also published the Nebraska Farmer, the first agricultural publication out of Nebraska that is still published to this day.

 In 1856 and 1858, Furnas was elected to the Legislative Assembly of Nebraska Territory.
 He served as the public printer for the Nebraska Territory in 1857.
 In 1861, he was the chief clerk of the Territorial Council.